brlin-tw/gitlab2github-push-mirror-utils/README.md

 * The host running the utility must have the following software installed and its commands to be available in your command search PATHs:
     + curl
       For interacting with GitLab and GitHub's API.
+    + grep
+      sed
+      For parsing the curl command's output.
     + jq
       For parsing the JSON response of GitLab and GitHub's API.